Context and overview

-This is to be achieved by taking the following steps, which are based on the “hierarchy of controls” principles (referred to above):
+A person responsible for regulated premises that are open to the public or which are a workplace is required to undertake the following steps, which are based on the “hierarchy of controls” principles (referred to above):

-- step 1: undertake a bespoke assessment of the risk of exposure to coronavirus at their premises (and to consult persons working on the premises or representatives of those persons in doing so)
+- step 1: undertake a specific assessment of the risk of exposure to coronavirus at their premises (and to consult persons working on the premises or representatives of those persons in doing so);

 - step 2: provide information to those entering or working at the premises about how to minimise the risk of exposure to coronavirus.
-This includes, in particular, information to all those working on the premises about their risk of exposure to coronavirus identified in the bespoke coronavirus risk assessment and the measures to be taken to minimise this risk
+This includes, in particular, information to all those working on the premises about their risk of exposure to coronavirus identified in the risk assessment and the measures to be taken to minimise the risk.

 To whom does the legal requirement apply?